TheCodeVenture/joboffer/README.md

 ### Responsibilities:
 ____
 - Create solutions for complex problems.
-- Design and implementation using our current stack (Node.js, MongoDb, React, Redux).
+- Design and implementation using our current javascript stack (NodeJS, mongoDB and React).
 - Ensure the quality of the developed code.
 - Participate in the agile development process.